awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 aws eks list-tags-for-resource --resource-arn resource_ARN
 ```

 Some resource\-creating actions enable you to specify tags when you create the resource\.
-The following actions support tagging on creation\.
+The following actions support tagging when creating a resource\.

 | Task | AWS CLI | AWS Tools for Windows PowerShell | API action | `eksctl` |